Are you reading the adventures of The Guard? Everyone else is.

 Identify the artist page

-Conserve the life of your comics.
+Conserve the life

 And click on the image below to be taken to this month's special feature.
 In early 2012 I commissioned Leigh Gallagher comic book artist (Defoe, Aquila and Judge Dredd for the British comic 2000AD) to draw for me a Victor Hornet Comics fifth anniversary drawing.
 Needless to say he came up trumps!
 Trying to choose ten characters for Leigh to draw wasn't easy.
 I wanted characters that were there in the early days of the Victor, as well as newer characters in the latter half of the comic's life.
 Then the characters chosen needed to represent every major genre and also some characters from the Hornet comic.
 A tall order!
 In the event I only left the western genre out.
 But I'm very happy with the result.
 Thank you Leigh.